SimonPurdie/VS-Code-PR-Analysis/README.md

 ## Overview

-This project examines Pull Request (PR) activity in the [microsoft/vscode](https://github.com/microsoft/vscode) repository - one of the world's largest and most active open-source projects - from May 2022 through December 2025.
+This project examines contributions to Microsoft's Visual Studio Code - one of the world's largest and most active open-source projects.
+Any contributor can propose changes with a Pull Request (PR), which maintainers review before integrating into the main code.
+The analysis covers May 2022 through December 2025 and explores the volume and nature of these contributions over this period.

 The goal is simple: **visualise how the rise of AI-assisted coding tools has impacted contribution patterns in a major open-source project.**

 The data tells a compelling story.
-As autonomous coding agents became publicly available in mid-2025, VS Code saw a dramatic surge in PR submissions.
+After autonomous coding agents became publicly available in mid-2025, VS Code saw a significant increase in PR submissions.
 But more PRs didn't necessarily mean more merged code.
 The merge success rate dropped sharply even as review times improved, suggesting that the VS Code maintainers were dealing with a flood of AI-generated contributions that did not meet the project's standards.

 ---